vincentchung/edison_developing/README.md

-# Amazon Alexa for Intel Edison
+# Amazon Alexa for Intel Edison added camera hand gesture

 ### About

+This project is integrated Amazon Alexa in intel edison  and adding camera hand gesture to trigger voice record.

 This project is based on the Sam Machin project, the Alexa Pi for the Raspberry Pi, for the Intel Edison.
-The idea was to port the original project to the Edison and use the MRAA library from Intel.

 Based on https://github.com/sammachin/AlexaPi

 ### Usage

-To build this project you'll need a USB sound card.
+To build this project you'll need a USB sound card and USB camera support UVC.
 The Intel Edison doesn't have integrated sound card.

 ### Links